TL;DR:

 The Mysterious Epom Ad Exchange and How to Use It

 Epom ad exchange is an internal company product and is not available for direct usage by clients.
 However, we do allow clients to connect their Epom white-label DSP to Epom ad exchange and to buy traffic from our supply partners.
-In other words, our platform is the place where trade between Epom DSP and SSP partners of our company occurs fluidly.
+In other words, our platform is where trade between Epom DSP and our company's SSP partners occurs seamlessly.

 -